Quentin18/Line-Track-Designer/docs/source/quickstart.rst

     linetrack savemd track.txt

 The program asks the name of the track and its description.
-The file ``track.md`` should be created.
+The file ``track.md`` will be created.
 You can convert the markdown file into PDF or HTML.
 This is the result:
 :download:`track.pdf <pdf/track.pdf>`